 - To determine the environmental impact of the abstraction.

 - To provide information on water quality.
 Is the water quality suitable for the intended use?
-Are there likely to be any problems such as drawing in saline or polluted water after extended periods of pumping?
+Our Wichita well water quality tests can tell if there is likely to be any problems such as drawing in saline or polluted water after extended periods of pumping.